11ty/11ty-website/src/docs/copy.md

 <div class="youtube-related">
   {%- youtubeEmbed "EcId2RVdUFE", "Emulated Passthrough File Copy (Weekly №15)", "443" -%}
 </div>

+## Passthrough by File Extension {% addedin "0.2.7" %}

+Eleventy, by default, searches for any file in the input directory with a file extension listed in your [`templateFormats` configuration](/docs/config/#template-formats).
+That means if you’ve listed `njk` in your `templateFormats`, we’ll look for any Nunjucks templates (files with the `.njk` file extension).

+If a file format is not recognized by Eleventy as a template file extension, Eleventy will ignore the file.
+You can modify this behavior by adding supported template formats:

+{% set codeContent %}
+export default function (eleventyConfig) {
+	eleventyConfig.setTemplateFormats([
+		"md",
+		"css", // `css` is not a registered template syntax file extension ]);
+};
+{% endset %}
+{% include "snippets/configDefinition.njk" %}

+In the above code sample `css` is not currently a recognized Eleventy template, but Eleventy will search for any `*.css` files inside of the input directory and copy them to output (maintaining the same directory structure).

+You might use this for images by adding `"jpg"`, `"png"`, or even `"webp"`.

+{% callout "info", "md" %}Note that this method is typically slower than the `addPassthroughCopy` configuration API method above, especially if your project is large and has lots of files.{% endcallout %}

 ## Advanced Options {% addedin "2.0.0-canary.12" %}